Draft Hero Walkthrough

 Under tools on the 4for4 site, head to the Draft Hero landing page and click on the “Launch Draft Hero” button.
 On the top left of the page, you’ll see an “add league” button.
 Once clicking the button, you are given the option to automatically synch your league using the new chrome extension, or manually add a league using one of a variety of site templates.
 There's a helpful video under "Getting Started" that goes over live syncing or manually adding leagues.

-Remember to check all tabs: general, teams, draft order, rosters, scoring and keepers and trades when applicable.
+Remember to check all tabs: general, teams, draft order, rosters, scoring, and keepers and trades when applicable.

-NOTE: If you are importing an existing league from Yahoo, ESPN, NFL and the like, your league settings should automatically appear under both general setting and scoring rules.
+NOTE: If you are importing an existing league from Yahoo, ESPN, NFL, and the like, your league settings should automatically appear under both general setting and scoring rules.
 Double-check that they are indeed correct and be sure to select your team name and draft spot so that the app knows who it’s recommending picks for.

 Using the Draft Hero

 If you want to be super familiar with the software on draft day, a mock draft is an excellent way to play around and get comfortable.
-Once your league and draft are set up, simply click on the "start practice draft" button on the top right of Draft Hero.
-There are buttons directly to the right offering to undo the last pick, auto pick, or restart the whole draft.
+Once your league and draft are set up, simply click on the "start mock draft" button on the top right of Draft Hero.
+Once started, there are buttons directly to the right offering to undo the last pick, auto pick, or restart the whole draft.
 Mocks are run using ADP with some degree of randomness, so all mock drafts will be different.
 Playing around with mocks is a solid way to explore different draft strategies until you find the one that’s right for your league and your particular draft spot.

 If you have the Pro version, this is when you want to double-check that your league is synched with the Draft Hero.
 For classic subscribers, be sure your league imported manually during set up above.